-Sarah and Bex got married at Brighton Town Hall in a room I’ve never been in before, and I was stupidly excited about this fact.
-No more orange walls!
+Sarah and Bex got married at Brighton Town Hall in the Council Chamber.
 It was reminiscent of a London town hall, with its grand architecture and staggered auditorium seating.
 During the ceremony they had all the guests pass their rings around to warm them, a beautiful way of involving everyone in the ceremony.
 The party was at Iford Village Hall in Sussex.

 The funniest moment was when the registrar did her usual spiel about going outside and doing confetti, and you could see everyone looking confused and the registrar slowing down her words as she realised no one had confetti.
 So I herded everyone outside to do a big cheer as the girls walked out.
 Once they were finally ready after ages of moving people out of the hallway, I ran up the two flights of stairs to fetch the girls and told them everyone was outside waiting to cheer them.
 We got downstairs and everyone was back in the hallway!
 Did I imagine it all?
 What was going on?
 They pointed outside.
 It was BUCKETING.